chocolateboy/pmsencoder/README.markdown

 ## Windows

 There are no additional dependencies.
 If you have previously installed Strawberry Perl, and have no further use for it, it can safely be uninstalled.
-Likewise, any old versions of the ps3mencoder config file (e.g. ps3mencoder.conf) should be removed.
+Likewise, any old versions of the ps3mencoder config file (e.g. ps3mencoder.conf) should be removed, along with any old versions of ps3mencoder, ps3mencoder.pl or ps3mencoder.bat.

 ## Linux, Mac OS X &c.